Azure-Samples/openai-end-to-end-basic/README.md

       - For **deployment_name**, select the same 'gpt35' from the dropdown menu.
       - For **response_format**, also select '{"type":"text"}' from the dropdown menu.

+1. Work around a telemetry issue that results in an error at the point of inferencing.

+   At the time of this writing, there is a Prompt flow + OpenTelemetry related [bug](https://github.com/microsoft/promptflow/issues/3751) that manifests itself after the Prompt flow is deployed to a managed online endpoint.
+All requests to the `/score` endpoint result in `unsupported operand type(s) for +: 'NoneType' and 'NoneType'`.
+To correct that, perform the following steps.

+   1. Open the **Files** view.
+   1. Select 'requirements.txt'.
+   1. The file should be empty, add one line containing just `promptflow-tracing>=1.16.1`.
+   1. Click *Save and install* and close the file.

 1. Click **Save**.

 ### 3. Test the Prompt flow from Azure AI Studio